hkuhn42/bottery/bottery.connector.telegram/README.md

-# Bottery connector for telegram
+# Bottery connectors for telegram

 A connector for the [Telegram Messengers](https://telegram.org) [Bot Framework](https://core.telegram.org/bots) implemented with [pengards java api](https://github.com/pengrad/java-telegram-bot-api#creating-your-bot)

 ## Getting started

-Before beeing able to use this api, you need to obtain an api key from the telegram.
+Before beeing able to use this api, you need to obtain an api key from telegram.
 This is done by using the BotFather bot.
 There is a very good explanation with the documentation of their [Bot Framework](https://core.telegram.org/bots).

 ## Example